galaxyproject/galaxy-hub/src/support/loading-data/index.md

 The [GenomeSpace](http://www.genomespace.org/) project no longer supports data transfers as of November 15, 2019.

-The GenomeSpace Importer/Exporter tools and OpenID token functions will be removed from the public Galaxy Main server at https://usegalaxy.org and from the Galaxy Release.
+The GenomeSpace Importer/Exporter tools and OpenID token functions will be removed from the public Galaxy Main server at https://usegalaxy.org and from the Galaxy Release in early 2020.

 Notice: [The GenomeSpace project is ending](http://www.genomespace.org/news/the-genomespace-project-is-ending)